brunoapimentel/cachi2-playground/README.md

-# Cachi2 playground
+# Hermeto playground

-A simple shell script to perform a hermetic build using Cachi2 to prefetch the dependencies.
+A simple shell script to perform a hermetic build using [Hermeto](https://github.com/hermetoproject/hermeto) to prefetch the dependencies.

 The script takes a git repo as the input param, and will clone, prefetch, inject project files, and build it using buildah while cutting all network access.